Lux Æterna (Metallica song): Composition and lyrics

-"Lux Æterna" is a thrash metal song that is 3 minutes and 25 seconds long, with a bpm of 260.
+"Lux Æterna" is a thrash metal song, running for three minutes and 25 seconds long, with a tempo of 130 beats per minute.
 Hetfield described the song as being in the style of the new wave of British heavy metal.
 Throughout its runtime, the song features extensive drum pummeling from Ulrich and a guitar solo from Kirk Hammett, with Jon Hadusek of Consequence describing parts of the song as featuring a pop-punk sound.
 Joe DiVita of Loudwire likened the song to "Whiplash" and "Motorbreath" from the band's first album, Kill 'Em All (1983), as well as comparing it in style to songs by another heavy metal band, Diamond Head; "Lux Æterna" contains lyrical nods to "Motorbreath" with the line "full speed or nothing" and to Diamond Head with the line "lightning to the nations", the title of their 1980 debut album.
 Dave Everley of Metal Hammer compared it to the band's 1997 song "Fuel".